Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Experimental apparatus

+At the top of the tower there is an argon inlet port which is normally valved off.
+During fill ultra-high purity (grade 5.0) argon is passed through a SAES getter~\cite{SAES} at rates between 5 and 12 standard litres per minute.
+(The return line is valved off for fill forcing the gas to pass through the cooling coil.)
+The argon at the outlet of the purification system contains less than 1~ppb of impurities.
+For the underground dataset, an additional charcoal trap~\cite{Eoin}, maintained at -110~C, was used to remove the trace amounts of radon in the argon.

-The target chamber is surrounded by a neutron and $\gamma$-ray shield consisting of a minimum of two layers of ultra-pure water in 12-inch cubical polyethylene containers, for a total water shielding thickness of 60 cm.
+The target chamber is surrounded by a neutron and $\gamma$-ray shield consisting of a minimum of two layers of ultra-pure water in 12-inch cubical polyethylene containers, for a total water shielding thickness of 60~cm.
 A Geant4~\cite{geant4,geant4b} Monte-Carlo simulation showed that the water shield is sufficient to reduce nuclear recoil events in the liquid argon from external-source ($\alpha$,n) neutrons to less than one per year.

-The data presented here are from operation of the detector at Queen's University without any overburden for cosmic-ray shielding.
-Further data are being collected underground at SNOLAB at a depth of 6000 meters water equivalent.
-These data will be reported later.
-At that depth the cosmic-ray muon flux passing through the detector is expected to be less than one per year, reduced from approximately 10 per second at Queen's.
+The data presented here come from three datasets: 67 days of operation in the surface laboratory at Queen's University without any overburden for cosmic-ray shielding; and $\simeq$ 1 month and $\sim9$ months of measurements underground at SNOLAB~\cite{snolab} at a depth of 6000 meters water equivalent.
+At that depth the cosmic-ray muon flux passing through the detector is of the order of one per year, reduced from approximately 10 per second at Queen's University.
+The first dataset at SNOLAB was a period of testing of the data acquisition and optimization of triggering.
+Between the first and second data sets at SNOLAB the acrylic sleeve was replaced and the bicron paint was replaced with Gore Tex reflector.

+Details on data analysis (see Sec.~\ref{sec:baseline}), data-quality cuts (see Sec.~\ref{sec:cuts}) and detector stability (see Sec.~\ref{sec:stability}) are included.
+The surface and two underground datasets had similar light yield and comparable stability, which justifies extracting the upper limit on pulse-shape discrimination from the combined dataset, presented in Sec.~\ref{sec:snolab}.
+For the sake of comparison with the analytic model, discussed in Sec.~\ref{section:analytic}, surface and long underground datasets are treated individually, in order to better account for small differences in light yield, resolution, noise parameters and associated systematic uncertainties.
+The short underground dataset is not used in detailed fitting to the model.
+We refer to the longer underground dataset as ``V1720 data'' for reasons that will be apparent in the next sections.

-\section{Data and Analysis}
+\section{Data and analysis}